Nayomini Weerasooriya — Her Story | Satynmag.com

 The timeline

 1995 PR Agency — founded Pre-internet Sri Lanka.
-Building a business from nothing as a woman, before anyone had a name for what she was doing.
+Building from nothing as a woman, before anyone had a name for what she was doing.

 2007 Late motherhood — her daughter arrives Two businesses running.
 A nine-year-old son.
-She fitted it in without stepping back from either. ♥ Building and motherhood, at once
+She fitted it in without stepping back. ♥ Building and motherhood, at once

 2020 Digital marketing agency — mid-pandemic 25 years in, she started something new.
 Reading a market others were fleeing.

 2021 Satynmag Women Friendly Workplace Awards Sri Lanka's only women-focused workplace awards.
-She stopped talking about empowerment and built the institution that measures it.
+She built the institution that measures empowerment.

 What she has learned 30 years of building.